-The tenancy agreement you sign when you move in sets out the rent you should pay.
-Your rent is charged weekly and should be paid in advance.
+The tenancy agreement you sign when you move in sets out the cost of your rent, which will be charged weekly and should be paid in advance.
 We are, however, happy to tailor payment plans/dates to suit your household income.

 Ask your Neighbourhood Officer or Income Officer for details of different payment methods to find one that suits you best.

-Paying your rent is your most important responsibility as a tenant.
-Loreburn are a non-profit making organisation and use the income from your rent to pay for the cost of managing and maintaining homes and services.
+Paying your rent is your most important responsibility as a Loreburn tenant.
+We use the money we collect to provide services such as repairs and improvements to your home.
 Rents are reviewed each year with changes taking effect in late March/early April.
 You can check your balance anytime, speak to your Income Officer or Later Living Development Manager who can help.